jamessud/jamessud.github.io/_projects/words_10_sandstone.md

 And it was dark,

-so the landing spot was cloudy,
+so the landing spot was shrouded,

-&emsp;&emsp;&emsp;&emsp; and the game became a silly slip
+&emsp;&emsp;&emsp;&emsp; and the game became a silly lean

 &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp; towards a kiss